 He has also won several major conducting competitions, including the Nestlé Young Conductors Award at the 2015 Salzburg Festival, the 11th International Conducting Competition of the Orquestra de Cadaqués and the Conducting Competition at the MDR Symphony Orchestra.
-In 2017, he received the "Newcomer of the Year" award at the International Opera Awards in London.
+In 2017, he was named ‘best newcomer’ at the International Opera Awards.
 In 2019, he received the Österreichischer Musiktheaterpreis in the category ‘Best Musical Direction’.

-In January 2020, he stepped in for Emmanuel Krivine to lead the Orchestre national de France on concerts in Vienna and Bratislava.
-At the end of February 2020 Lorenzo Viotti also conducted the Berlin Philharmonic Orchestra for the first time with concerts taking place in Berlin and Baden-Baden.
+In January 2020, he stepped in for Emmanuel Krivine to lead the Orchestre National de France in concerts in Vienna and Bratislava.
+At the end of February 2020, Lorenzo Viotti also conducted the Berlin Philharmonic Orchestra for the first time with concerts taking place in Berlin and Baden-Baden.
 The debut with the Bavarian Radio Symphony Orchestra planned for May this year had to be postponed due to the COVID-19 pandemic.

 Since its formation in 1985, the Netherlands Philharmonic Orchestra has been the resident orchestra of Dutch National Opera, with chief conductor Hartmut Haenchen as the first principal conductor in this special double role.
 Lorenzo Viotti succeeds Marc Albrecht, who bid farewell to the Dutch National Opera and the Netherlands Philharmonic Orchestra in the 2019-2020 season.

 Lorenzo Viotti will conduct Der Rosenkavalier from April 13 to May 2, 2023.

 Last update: 16 January 2023